 Eggs are a great source of protein, but they contain cholesterol as well.
 In one egg there is almost 200 mg of cholesterol.
-Therefore, it can cause problems for people with diabetes.
+Therefore, it can cause problems for those with poor blood sugar control.

-That is why it is important to monitor and manage your cholesterol to avoid getting cardiovascular disease.
+That is why it is important to monitor and manage our cholesterol to avoid getting cardiovascular disease.

 Moreover, dietary foods can help with this problem.
-That is because they have a positive effect on the blood levels and can give the necessary nutrients your body needs.
+That is because they have a positive effect on blood levels and can give the necessary nutrients our body needs.

-Furthermore, egg yolks have biotin which is important for healthy skin, nails, insulin production and hair.
-The reason why eggs are good for people with diabetes is that they are a rich source of omega-3s.
+Furthermore, egg yolks have biotin which is important for healthy skin, nails, insulin production, and hair.
+The reason why eggs are good for someone with high blood sugar levels is that they are a rich source of omega-3s.

 Here is a list of what one large egg contains:

-Some people consider eggs dangerous for people with diabetes because they contain a lot of cholesterol.
+Some people consider eggs dangerous for our blood glucose levels because they contain a lot of cholesterol.
 But, it seems that dietary cholesterol is important for regulating blood cholesterol.
-Therefore, your biggest enemies are saturated fats and trans fats.
+Therefore, our biggest enemies are saturated fats and trans fats.

-It is important to know how eggs affect your cholesterol and figure out if they may be causing problems for you.
-If not, then eat eggs in moderation.
-Researchers suggest that a person who has diabetes should eat not more than 200 mg cholesterol daily.
+It is important to know how eggs affect our cholesterol and figure out if they may be causing problems for us.
+If not, then we should eat eggs in moderation.
+Researchers suggest that if we have diabetes we should eat no more than 200 mg of cholesterol daily.

-But a person who doesn’t have diabetes can eat 300 mg daily.
-So, if one egg has 186 mg cholesterol, a person with diabetes doesn’t have room to consume any other food that contains cholesterol.
+The rest can eat 300 mg daily.
+So, if one egg has 186 mg cholesterol, those with poor blood sugar control don’t have room to consume any other food that contains cholesterol.

 Moreover, researchers believe that the fault lies in the huge amount of cholesterol.
-However, only the yolk contains cholesterol, so, you can eat more egg whites instead.
-But don’t avoid egg yolks, after all, they contain vitamins, calcium, omega-3sand choline.
+However, only the yolk contains cholesterol, so, we can eat more egg whites instead.
+But don’t avoid egg yolks completely.
+After all, they contain vitamins, calcium, omega-3s, and choline.

-Furthermore, there is another study published by The Telegraph that claims eggs have a chance to reduce the risk of diabetes even if they contain a lot of cholesterol.
-According to them, if you eat 4 eggs per week you might reduce the chance of getting diabetes.
+Furthermore, there is another study published by The Telegraph that says eggs have a chance to reduce the risk of chronic conditions even if they contain a lot of cholesterol.
+According to them, if we eat 4 eggs per week we might reduce the chance of getting the lifelong disease.

 Besides, there are many factors that can influence such results, like the body-mass index, physical activity, smoking, eating fruits and veggies.

-If you have diabetes, you can eat eggs but in moderation.
-You can take three or four per week.
-But, if you eat only egg whites, you can eat more of them.
-However, it is important what you eat the eggs with and how you cook them.
+We can eat eggs but in moderation.
+We can take three or four per week.
+But, if we eat only egg whites, we can eat more of them.
+However, it is important what we eat the eggs with and how we cook them.

-Avoid unhealthy oils or butter and cook them in the microwave instead.
-Besides, you can always boil them and consume all the proteins that they contain.
-Of course, stay away from bacon, sausage and anything that has too much fat.
+We should avoid unhealthy oils or butter and cook them in the microwave instead.
+Besides, we can always boil them and consume all the proteins that they contain.
+Of course, we should stay away from bacon, sausage, and anything that has too much fat.

-In the end, it is important to know what you eat and how much you eat it.
-Make sure you pick the right food for you that will be both beneficial and great for your overall health.
+In the end, it is important to know what we eat and how much we eat.
+We should make sure we pick the right food for us that will be both beneficial and great for our overall health.